The Dakota: Main courtyard

-The building is largely square in plan and built around a central "I"-shaped courtyard.
+The building is largely square in plan and built around a central H-shaped courtyard.
 The space measures 90 ft long and up to 55 ft wide.
 The courtyard provides entry to all apartments and doubles as a light court for the interiors of each apartment.
 A writer for the American Architect and Building News described the Dakota's courtyard and similar spaces in other buildings as "a safe, pleasant and sheltered place, under the eye of the Janitor, where tenants can enter, but thieves cannot...".
-The writer also suggested that children could play within the courtyard, but this was a minority view, since other observers believed such a usage attracted unsolicited attention.
+The writer also suggested that children could play within the courtyard, but other, unidentified observers believed such a usage attracted unsolicited attention.
 The apartments are accessed by four passageways, one from each corner of the courtyard.
 The main courtyard also functioned as a meeting area for residents, since the rest of the building was designed with "the utmost in personal privacy" as a consideration.
+Over the years, the courtyard has hosted events such as parties and Christmas carols.

 A glass breezeway ran along the western portion of the courtyard.
 This breezeway had been installed during the 1920s to protect residents from inclement weather.
 When the courtyard was rebuilt in 2004, the sidewalk under the breezeway was reconstructed with bluestone pavers that measure up to 6 ft long and 5 in thick.
 The Dakota's courtyard originally contained two fountains, which doubled as skylights for the basement.
 Horse-drawn carriages, entering from 72nd Street, used the courtyard to turn around.
 After automobiles supplanted horse-drawn carriages, the Dakota banned automobiles from the courtyard because the space could not support the weight of modern vehicles.
 The deck of the courtyard was entirely replaced in 2004 because the steel beams that supported it had corroded severely.
 The modern courtyard is a reinforced-concrete slab, which is covered by granite pavers.

 A service driveway also runs along the western side of the main courtyard.
-The driveway descended to the basement, where there was a lower courtyard with the same dimensions as the ground-level courtyard.
-This driveway was used to deliver goods and "commodities of housekeeping", as well as remove garbage and ashes.
+The driveway descends to the basement, where there is a lower courtyard with the same dimensions as the ground-level courtyard.
+This driveway was originally used to deliver goods and "commodities of housekeeping", as well as remove garbage and ashes.
 All servants entered and exited the Dakota through this driveway.
 The Dakota's distinct upper and lower courtyards differed from that of Hardenbergh and Clark's earlier Van Corlear apartment house at Seventh Avenue and 55th Street, where residents and servants used the same courtyard.